-I compiled a resource about project management for PhD students and supervisors, or for any academics in general.
-It is an attempt to help academics to understand what the underlying principles of project management are and how it is relevant to academia, and secondly to get an overview of different tools available to help students and supervisors to work together on a project.
+I’ve compiled a resource about project management for PhD students and supervisors, or for any academics in general.
+It is an attempt to help academics to understand what the underlying principles of project management are and how it is relevant to academia, and secondly to get an overview of different tools available.

-In the resource you will find links and excerpts from other interesting blog posts, whenever possible I selected those giving concrete advice on how to implement project management in research, and I also looked for free ready-to-use templates.
+In the resource you’ll find links and excerpts from other interesting blog posts, whenever possible I selected those giving concrete advice on how to implement project management in research, and I also looked for free ready-to-use templates.

 Many PhD students feel lost and anxious because of a lack of communication with their supervisor and with their department about what is expected from them.
 Showing openness to such discussion as early as possible will encourage students to ask what bothers them early on instead of developing anxiety about it.

-Here I provide a checklist of questions to ask if you’re a PhD student, or points to clarify with your student if you’re a supervisor.
+Therefore, I’ve also made a Checklist to clarify supervisor and PhD student expectationswith questions to ask if you’re a PhD student, or points to clarify with your student if you’re a supervisor.
 This includes points like how many years, meeting frequency with supervisor, formalities, collaborations, and more.

 In this resource I listed Graduate Centers, Career Centers and Soft Skills Programs for PhD students and Postdocs in Swiss Universities.